 4.5 Hit Batsmen: If a pitcher hits a batter with a pitch, the batter will be awarded 1st base.
 If, in the umpire's opinion, the batter has not made an attempt to avoid being hit by the pitch, the pitch will be ruled a ball and it will not be counted against the pitcher as a pitch that has hit a batter and the batter will not be awarded first base.
 If a pitch hits the ground before hitting a batter, the pitch is considered a dead ball pitch, will be called a ball and will not be counted against the pitcher as a pitch that hit a batter.
 If a batter swings at a ball that hits her, or gets hit by a pitch in the strike zone, it will be counted as a strike.
-A pitcher who hits two batters with pitches in one inning may not pitch further in that inning.
+A pitcher who hits two batters with pitches in one inning may not pitch further in that inning, except in Majors where the removal is three batters in one inning.